-To “fix” any these issues, your customer service team will need a working data system where they can find and modify details of that order.
+To “fix” any of these issues, your customer service team will need a working data system where they can find and modify that order’s details.

 Integration with other marketing activities

-Collecting and managing customer data’s also important if you want to run other marketing activities off the back of an order.
+Collecting and managing customer data is also important if you want to run other marketing activities off the back of an order.

 If you also want to target customers with personalised or tailored messages, you’ll need to capture data about them to do so.

 For example, targeting heavy or light buyers, or those who haven’t bought for a while.
 You’ll need a workable customer database with the right filters to analyse and target specific segments like this.

 Finally, you’ll need to aggregate customer data to help you track how your overall business is going.